 Public ditches were constructed to drain land and to collect water quickly and efficiently to provide better soil conditions and increase land available for the production of crops.
 Chisago County has eleven (11) public ditches extending over 55 miles in length.
 In addition to these public ditches, countless private drainage tile and private lateral ditches as well as public waters connect to the county's eleven public ditches.

 County Drainage Authority

 In the case of a drainage project or repair for one of the Chisago Counties eleven public ditch systems that are physically located within a single county, benefits a watershed within a single county, and where no watershed district has been organized, the drainage authority for the drainage project or repair is the county board of commissioners.
 (Minnesota Statutes 103E.202, subd.
 4).
 The county board has authority to conduct drainage work and to levy assessments, charges or other taxes only within the geographic limits of the county.

 Joint County Drainage Authority

-In the case of a drainage project involving one of Chisago Counties eleven public ditch systems located in two or more counties, or which benefits a watershed in two or more counties, the drainage authority is a joint county drainage authority, consisting of representatives from each of the county boards.
-(Minnesota Statutes 103E.235 (2015)).
-When a petition for a proposed joint county drainage project is filed, the board where the petition is filed shall notify the board of each county where the property is affected by the drainage system and request the boards to meet jointly and consider the petition.
-The boards shall select five of their members at the joint meeting to serve as the joint county drainage authority.
+In the case of a drainage project located in two or more counties, or which benefits a watershed in two or more counties, the drainage authority is a joint county drainage authority, consisting of representatives from each of the county boards.
+(Minnesota Statutes 103E.235).
+When a petition for a proposed joint county drainage project is filed, the board organizing the petition shall notify the board of each county where the property is affected by the drainage system to request a meeting to consider the petition.
+Each board shall select five of their members at the joint meeting to serve as the joint county drainage authority.
 (Minnesota Statutes 103E.235, subd.
-2 (2015)).
+2).

 Chisago County Drainage Authority